godotengine/godot-docs/classes/class_editorfeatureprofile.rst

 - void **set_disable_class_editor** **(** :ref:`StringName<class_StringName>` class_name, :ref:`bool<class_bool>` disable **)**

 If ``disable`` is ``true``, disables editing for the class specified by ``class_name``.
-When disabled, the class will still appear in the Create New Node dialog but the inspector will be read-only when selecting a node that extends the class.
+When disabled, the class will still appear in the Create New Node dialog but the Inspector will be read-only when selecting a node that extends the class.

 ----